freelawproject/courtlistener/DEVELOPING.md

     the PR's become impossible to read and risky to merge.
 This is a big reason we use black.

 1. We are beginning to use mypy to add type hints to our Python code.
 New code must include hints and updates to old code should add hints to the old code.
+The idea is for our hunts to gradually get better and more complete.
 Our Github Action for mypy is in lint.yml, and should be updated to run against any areas that have hints.
 This just takes a second once mypy is working properly on a file or module.

 1. We use iSort to sort our imports.
 If your imports aren't sorted properly, iSort will tell you so when you push your code to Github.
 Again, we recommend